Pratikshathorat96/Vrinda_store/README.md

 6. Relation between age and gender based on number?
 7. Which channel is contributing to maximum sales?
 8. Highest selling category? , etc.

+# Data cleaning
+correcting the columns .
+checking null values.
+checking and replacing duplicate values. making a formula for age group =IF(E2>=50, "Senior",IF(E2>=30,"Adult","Teenager"))